AfDB launches scheme to create jobs for youths in Nigeria, others

-The African Development Bank (AfDB) has launched a multinational project to create jobs and improve livelihoods for youth in Nigeria and two other African countries.
+The African Development Bank (AfDB) has launched a multinational project to create jobs and improve livelihoods for youths in Nigeria and two other African countries.

-The Creating Sustainable Youth MSMEs Through Urban Farming (SYMUF) initiative will support young farmers in Nigeria, the Democratic Republic of the Congo (DRC) and Uganda, who are attracted to urban farming.
+The Creating Sustainable Youth MSMEs Through Urban Farming (SYMUF) initiative would support young farmers in Nigeria, the Democratic Republic of the Congo (DRC) and Uganda who are attracted to urban farming.

 The bank is partnering with a consortium of incubation centres in participating countries to implement the project.